ror-community/curation_ops/get_record_metadata/README.md

 Extracts metadata from GitHub issues in the ror-updates project for new or updated ROR records.

 ## Setup
-1. Set a `GITHUB_TOKEN` environment variable with a valid Github access token that has permissions for ror-updates.
+1. Set a `GITHUB_TOKEN` environment variable with a valid GitHub access token that has permissions for ror-updates.

 ## Installation
 ```